 The free parking garage is accessible off Van Cliburn way adjacent to the east parking lot of the Kahn Building.

 Bicycle racks are available across Van Cliburn Way from the Museum, outside the Modern Art Museum.

-Fort Worth Bike Sharing bicycles are available for rent in the Darnell Street auditorium parking lot, across Van Cliburn Way from the Museum.
+Fort Worth Bike Sharing bicycles will be available for rent on the corner of Camp Bowie Boulevard and Van Cliburn Way, outside the Modern Art Museum, on Tuesday July 5.
 Find out more information here.